Building a culture with team collaboration tools

 Next time you go to a coffee shop, take a moment to notice all the remote workers hunkered down at the tables, laptop to laptop.
 It’s a common sight all across America now.
 In fact, the number of people telecommuting in the US has gone up 115% in the last 10 years.1 How did we get here?

 In the past, there was a common misconception that if organizations allowed teleworking, team members wouldn’t collaborate well because they weren’t gathered together in the same room.
-And all business leaders know that collaboration is essential to productivity, growth, and innovation.
+And all business leaders know that team collaboration is essential to productivity, growth, and innovation.

 A recent Stanford study2 found that even the perception of working collectively on a task can supercharge performance.
 According to an article in Forbes3 about the study, “Participants in the research who were primed to act collaboratively stuck at their task 64% longer than their solitary peers, whilst also reporting higher engagement levels, lower fatigue levels, and a higher success rate.”